codedbyMojnu/mojnu6/LOADING_SCREEN.md

 # Loading Screen Implementation

 ## Overview
 This implementation provides a loading screen that displays while the browser is compiling the React application, using the same design system as your app with notepad background, card overlay, and a real progress bar that shows loading progress.
+The design is fully responsive and optimized for both desktop and mobile/Android users.

 ## Features
 - **Consistent Design**: Matches your app's design system with notepad background and card overlay
+- **Mobile-First Responsive**: Optimized for Android and mobile devices with proper touch targets
 - **Immediate Display**: Shows instantly when the page loads, before React even starts compiling
 - **Real Progress Bar**: Animated progress bar that fills up and shows percentage completion
 - **Loading Status Updates**: Dynamic status messages that change as the app loads